Sae14/MarionBaudouin_6_18022022/README.md

 If your browser fails to launch, or shows a 404 error, navigate your browser to http://localhost:3000.

 Database : MongoDB Atlas.
-Env.
-Variables about : Port / Secret Token / MongoDB Access
+GIT-IGNORE includes : - Env.
+Variables about : Port / Secret Token / MongoDB Access - Images folder - Node_modules